Creating a safe, comfortable workplace

-The council meets to discuss employees' work conditions such as work hours and benefits.
+The council meets to discuss each workplace's work conditions and other topics such as welfare benefits.

 Each group company annually assesses employee morale and views by carrying out a survey which includes questions regarding the level of respondents' job satisfaction and pride in being a Mizuho employee.

 To provide incentives for increasing the Mizuho Group's corporate value and as part of activities to support employee initiatives to build their assets in the medium–to–long term, Mizuho has introduced its employee stock ownership plan for all the personnel of Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, and Mizuho Information & Research Institute.